axinc-ai/ailia-models/audio_processing/whisper/README.md

 $ python3 whisper.py --input AUDIO_FILE
 ```

-By adding the `--model_type` option, you can specify model type which is selected from "tiny", "base", "small", "medium". (default is small)
+By adding the `--model_type` option, you can specify model type which is selected from "tiny", "base", "small", "medium". (default is base)
 ```bash
 $ python3 whisper.py --model_type small
 ```